xoolive/pyclass/pages/dependencies.md

 - If anything breaks one day, you can just remove the environment and create a new one;
 - You can have several Python versions for the same project, and segregate environments for different projects.

+### Pixi

+Pixi is a tool that simplifies and makes conda environment management faster and more efficient.

 [↑ Home](.)